Robert Durst will testify at his murder trial, defense lawyer says

 By Rachel Parsons

-LOS ANGELES, March 10 (Reuters) - Ailing New York real estate scion Robert Durst will testify in his own defense at his trial over a two-decade-old murder, his lawyer said on Tuesday, calling a 2015 television documentary at the center of the case "deviously misleading."
+LOS ANGELES (Reuters) - Ailing New York real estate scion Robert Durst will testify in his own defense at his trial over a two-decade-old murder, his lawyer said on Tuesday, calling a 2015 television documentary at the center of the case "deviously misleading."

 Durst, 76, makes poor decisions and struggles with reading social cues because of Asperger's syndrome, attorney Dick DeGuerin told jurors during his opening statement in the trial, but did not kill his close friend Susan Berman in December 2000.